RIAEvangelist/node-parrot-drone/projects/common.md

 Camera info.

 Triggered : at connection.

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` CameraSettingsChanged ` event from the drone :

 ```javascript